nishalsach/nishalsach.github.io/blog_builds/content/books.md

 ## Currently Reading

 Writers' Rights: Freelance Journalism in a Digital Age, by Nicole Cohen (2016)
-Living Thinkwork: Where do labor Processes Come From, by Mike Hales (1980)
+Living Thinkwork: Where do Labor Processes Come From, by Mike Hales (1980)

 ## 2025

-The Carrier Bag Theory of Fiction, by Ursula K. Le Guin (1986)
+The Human Use of Human Beings, by Norbert Weiner (1954) The Carrier Bag Theory of Fiction, by Ursula K. Le Guin (1986)
 Technology and the Rise of Great Powers, by Jeffrey Ding (2024)